martin-micimo/ansible-docker-compose/README.md

 # Declarative data structure

-This role expects two variables to be set externaly, or it will not work:
+This role expects two variables to be set externally, or it will not work:

 |Variable|Type|Default|Mandatory|Docs|Description|
 |:--|:--|:--|:--|:--|:--|